kontron/devicetree-sal28/README.md

 By default, only one 2.5Gb/s link to the internal switch is active.
 This acts as a sepecial CPU port.
 A second port can be enabled by loading the overlay `eno3-swp5.dtso`.
+This port has no TSN capabilities and just has a speed of 1Gb/s.

 ### KBox A-230-LS carrier specific overlays

-Also the KBox is available in different flavours and configurations.
+The KBox is available in different flavours and configurations, too.
 The first serial port can be in RS-232 mode (`carrier-s1914-ser0-rs232.dtso`), in RS-485 mode (`carrier-s1914-ser0-rs485.dtso`) and RS-485 full duplex mode (`carrier-s1914-ser0-rs485-fd.dtso`).
 Also the second CAN port can be